Is Inheritance Considered Separate Property in Divorce?

 Inheritance starts out as separate property, but it doesn’t always stay that way.

-It’s possible for separate property such as inheritance to commingle and become community property.
+It’s possible for separate property such as inheritance to commingle with joint funds and become community property.

-When this happens, it becomes eligible to be divided in divorce under Washington’s community property laws.
+When this happens, it becomes eligible for division in a divorce under Washington’s community property laws.

 This happens in several ways.
 For example:

-- Inherited assets like houses, cars, or real estate also often lose their separate property status.
+• Inherited assets such as houses, cars, or real estate often lose their separate property status due to appreciation, especially if your spouse contributes to any increase in value.

 In a divorce, you must declare all assets, separate or joint.
-In cases like these, the court may take a look and decide whether an item has lost its separate character.
-If this happens, it becomes community property and thus divisible.
+In cases like these, the court may examine whether an item has lost its separate character.
+If this happens, it becomes community property and thus is divisible.

-Even if you take great pains to keep assets from commingling, the court may still divide them in divorce.
+Even if you take great pains to keep assets separate, the court may still divide them in a divorce in some circumstances.

 A judge may award separate property of one spouse to another in a divorce settlement if it’s necessary to create a fair and balanced settlement.